RReverser/serde-wasm-bindgen/README.md

 ## Supported types

-Note that, even though it might often be the case, this library doesn't attempt to be strictly compatible with either [`serde_json`](https://docs.serde.rs/serde_json/) or, correspondingly, `JsValue::from_serde` / `JsValue::into_serde`, instead prioritising better compatibility with common JavaScript idioms and representations.
+Note: this library is not strictly compatible with either [`serde_json`](https://docs.serde.rs/serde_json/) or, correspondingly, `JsValue::from_serde` / `JsValue::into_serde`, by default, for better compatibility with common JavaScript idioms and representations.
+If you need compatibility with them, or you want to use `JSON.stringify` on the result without data loss, use `Serializer::json_compatible()` as serializer.

 Supported types and values for the deserialization:
  - `()` from `undefined` and `null`.